-IF AMBIENT TEMPERATURES ARE TOO LOW TO RUN A COOLING TEST:
+IF AMBIENT TEMPERATURES ARE TOO HIGH TO RUN A HEATING TEST:

-If outside temperatures are too low to permit COOLING mode on the remote, do the following:
+If outside temperatures are too high to permit HEATING mode on the remote, do the following:

-- 1. Turn the unit on using the emergency button as depicted on Page 8. - 2.
-Run the cooling mode test as normal, and turn the unit back off using the button when complete.
+- 1. Turn the unit on and set it to HEAT mode using the emergency button as depicted on Page 8. - 2.
+Run the heating mode test as normal, and turn the unit back off using the button when complete.